To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Here is a screenshot of edX’s interface:

 When you sign up for MasterClass, you’ll be learning from the best.
-Stephen Curry teaches you basketball, Gordon Ramsay teaches cooking, Judy Blume teaches writing, Helen Mirren teaches acting, etc. These are true masters in their craft.
+Serena Williams teaches you tennis, Stephen Curry teaches you basketball, Gordon Ramsay teaches cooking, Judy Blume teaches writing, Helen Mirren teaches acting, etc. These are true masters in their craft.

 MasterClass is geared more towards creative skills, but many courses fall outside of that category.
-If you want to learn from an expert truly, MasterClass is a good place to start.
+If you want to learn from an expert, MasterClass is a good place to start.

 Review the MasterClass’s interface: